makowski-michal/ROS2-Gazebo-Avoider/README.md

 ![results2](https://github.com/user-attachments/assets/6e3ad926-e52f-43cb-a2ca-0a5a3c84c5fe)

-# Video of Successful Mission Run
+# Video of a Successful Mission Run
 Here is a sped-up demonstration of the fully trained agent navigating the environment, collecting all checkpoints, and successfully avoiding the Chaser.

 https://github.com/user-attachments/assets/31775b05-3f3d-4113-a604-2e59881efd08